mnguyen0226/fantastic_papers/README.md

-# Fantastic Papers and Where to Find Them
+# Fantastic Papers and Where to Find Them :dragon:  :sparkles:

 ## :four_leaf_clover: Deep Learning Fundamentals